 A plan was put in place.
 I was to have a CT scan, bone scan, six sessions of chemotherapy every 21 days, and then finally six weeks of radiotherapy, 5 days a week.
 I knew my future was going to be a life-changing, challenging experience and certainly not one I had ever expected.

 My medical team at Royal Perth Hospital recommended the Look Good Feel Better program to me and encouraged me to attend a workshop.
 I wasn’t initially keen to attend as I didn’t know anything about it or what to expect, other than it was highly recommended and it would be provided to me free-of-charge as a community service.
-I learnt that it’s the generosity of the community and companies like Nude by Nature that ensures patients like me can benefit from the program.
+I learnt that it’s the generosity of the community and corporate donors that ensures patients like me can benefit from the program.

 On the day of my workshop, I had not yet started treatment and I felt apprehensive and nervous.
 I waited outside the workshop room with reality looking at me; the thought of losing my hair was very scary and most ladies waiting for the workshop to start had already lost theirs.
 I was not emotionally prepared for how I was feeling and wanted to leave.
 When I sat down in the room, tears started pouring down my cheeks.